Skip to Content

 Speak with a qualified asylum lawyer in Orange County at Yekrangi & Associates to learn more about your options.
 Dial (949) 478-4963 or complete our form.

-If you don’t speak English, you must bring an interpreter.
+If you do not speak English, you must bring an interpreter.
 The interpreter must be fluent in both English and the language you speak, and must be over the age of 18.
-Unfortunately, the U.S. Citizenship and Immigration Services (USCIS) does not provide interpreters during the asylum interview.
-If you have an attorney, they may be able to be your interpreter.
+Unfortunately, U.S. Citizenship and Immigration Services (USCIS) does not provide interpreters during the asylum interview.
+If you have an attorney, they may be able to serve as your interpreter.

 Find an Interpreter